 Grants for Small Public Water and Sewerage Schemes

-C Subsidy Grants for Group Water Supply Schemes:
+C Subsidy towards the Operational Costs of Group Water Supply Schemes:

 E Grants payable under the Domestic Lead Remediation: (Financial Assistance) Regulations 2016 (S. I. No. 56 of 2016)